Latest News

 Maguire: Texas solar power output surpasses coal in Texas

-According to LSEG data, the Electric Reliability Council of Texas generated 2.64 megawatt hours of energy from solar assets, compared to 2.44 million MWh of electricity from coal plants during the period January-November.
+According to LSEG data, the Electric Reliability Council of Texas generated 2.64 million megawatt-hours (MWh) of energy from solar assets compared to 2.44 million MWh of electricity from coal plants.

 Solar farms are expected to generate 150,000 MWh or more in December, even if solar generation drops in the last weeks of 2025 because of reduced daylight.